Modeling and Computational Fluid Dynamics Validation of a Nonholonomically Constrained Two-Rigid-Body Swimming System: Low Order Modeling

 The slot constraint is devised to keep the body moving straight under the action of a single fin, providing the simplest model of fluid-structure interaction for validation with CFD.
 Due to the complexity introduced by nonholonomic constraints, which are generally nonlinear in nature, we employ specialized approaches to derive equations of motion for such systems.
 These include nonholonomic Lagrange equations \cite{Feeny06a}, Lagrange multipliers, the principle of virtual power \cite{Moon2008}, and Newton's method, which are used to verify the derived equations.

-Lagrangian mechanics extends d'Alembert's principle from statics to dynamics by incorporating inertial forces while naturally excluding ideal constraint forces that do no virtual work.
 In applying Lagrange multipliers \cite{Greenwood1988}, we initially relax the nonholonomic constraint while enforcing the holonomic (geometric) constraints.
 The positions of the centers of mass $G_1$ and $G_2$ are given as $\vec{r}_1=\left[x_1,y_1\right]$ and $\vec{r}_2=\left[x_2,y_2\right]$, and the bodies 1 and 2 have rotations $\theta$ and $\theta+\phi$.
 The slot constraint is $y_1 = 0$, and the link constraints are

 The NH constraint on the tail is such that $\dot y / \dot x = \tan(\theta+\phi)$, which can be expressed as

 Differentiating Eq.~\eqref{eq:r2xy}, we can write $\dot y_2$ in terms of $\dot \theta$.
 In this way, generally $p$ constraint equations can be written as